 In the context of privilege, this means that we structure our experience of the world so that our social advantages seem natural and/or deserved.

-Physical access is obviously far easier for those of us who possess "normal" abilities.
+Physical access is obviously far easier for those of us who possess a full range of physical abilities.
 After all, who among us thinks about our physical ability as an unearned privilege?

 Yet that is exactly what it is.
 Our built environments have overwhelmingly been constructed by able-bodied people, for able-bodied people.
 That we have mostly missed this fact, of course, does not by itself make us bad people.
 It just makes us human.